Athul2004/Athul2004/README.md

 - 🌱 I’m currently learning **Electronics and Communication Engineering at College of Engineering Chengannur**

-- 👯 I’m looking to collaborate on [SMART ENERGY GUARDIAN USING IOT](https://github.com/Athul2004/Smart_Energy_Guardian_Using_Iot?tab=readme-ov-file)
+- 👯 My prestigious project was [SMART ENERGY GUARDIAN USING IOT](https://github.com/Athul2004/Smart_Energy_Guardian_Using_Iot?tab=readme-ov-file)

 - 👨‍💻 All of my projects are available at [My Portfolio.](https://athu1.netlify.app/)

-- 💬 Ask me about **I'm studied Electronics and Communication Engineering at College of Engineering Chengannur and i Compassionate both WEB developing and embedded devoloping. our key skills, focusing on both embedded and WEB development.**
+💬 My journey as an Electronics and Communication Engineering graduate from College of Engineering Chengannur.
+I’m an electronics enthusiast and Embedded System Software Engineering professional passionate about embedded systems, IoT, and VLSI design.
+I specialize in creating innovative solutions that seamlessly integrate intelligent hardware with efficient system design—covering areas from smart energy management to advanced automation.

+With hands-on expertise in ESP32,, Raspberry Pi Pico, FPGA, and VLSI, I focus on delivering practical, scalable, and impactful technologies that solve real-world challenges and push the boundaries of innovation.
+Alongside embedded systems, I’m passionate about developing content-driven software solutions that enhance user experience and functionality.

 - 📫 How to reach me **athul162004@gmail.com**